Optum/kong-splunk-log/README.md

 # Kong Splunk Log

+## :warning: Notice :warning:

+<b>We have decided to update this plugin one last time for Kong 3.7 compatibility.
+But going forward this repo/plugin will no longer be maintained.
+In the future we recommend using a modified http-log plugin paired with
+a modified Kong pdk log serializer patch file going forward.</b>

+See https://docs.konghq.com/hub/kong-inc/http-log/how-to/splunk/ for more information

 ## Overview
 Kong plugin designed to log API transactions to Splunk using the Splunk HTTP collector.